tarcisiocsn/OpenDataQuebec/README.md

 # Open Data Quebec
-Repository for Open Data Montreal and MTQ analysis
+Repository for code to download, organize and analyze data from Open Data portals in Quebec, Montreal and Canada

-The first objective is to automate data download from the Montreal, Quebec and Canada open data portals.
+Sub-projects:
+* Bike counts
+* Quebec traffic volumes